-1. Will the APCD limit the maintenance and testing operations for stationary backup genera (BUGs) to those limits identified in the ATCM? utors 4 - 4 2.
-Will the APCD allow for unlimited use for emergency occurrences? ☐ 4 - 5 3.
-Will the APCD maintain permit exemptions for emission units categorically exempted in Airborne Toxic Control Measure (ATCM)? the 4 - 6 4.
-Will the APCD issue permits for individual BUGs or one permit for multiple units used a stationary source?
+1. Will the APCD limit the maintenance and testing operations for stationary backup generators (BUGs) to those limits identified in the ATCM?
+4 - 4 2.
+Will the APCD allow for unlimited use for emergency occurrences?
+4 - 5 3.
+Will the APCD maintain permit exemptions for emission units categorically exempted in the Airborne Toxic Control Measure (ATCM)? \rfloor 4 - 6 4.
+Will the APCD issue permits for individual BUGs or one permit for multiple units used at a stationary source?
 Approximately 30 BUGs exist at UCSB and 60 BUGs at VAFB.
-Hospita and schools also may have multiple units.
-5. Will the APCD accept one application and associated filing fee or require a separate application and filing fee for each individual BUG?
-For sources with multiple BUGs, fees cobe significant. ould4 - 8 6.
-Once the "permit template" is completed, will the APCD reduce their permit fees to cove actual work or will the fee schedule for combustion equipment continued to be applied?
+Hospitals and schools also may have multiple units.
+4 - 7 5.
+Will the APCD accept one application and associated filing fee or require a separate application and filing fee for each individual BUG?
+For sources with multiple BUGs, fees could be significant.
+4 - 8 6.
+Once the "permit template" is completed, will the APCD reduce their permit fees to cover actual work or will the fee schedule for combustion equipment continued to be applied?
 For reimbursable source, how will the APCD charge fees for BUG applications and permit processing?
+4 - 9 .
 7. Will the APCD provide a cost analysis that discusses New Source Review (NSR) implications under the provisions of these rule revisions?
-Previously exempt emission units be subject to Regulation VIII NSR requirements if replacements/additions occur after rule promulgation.
+Previously exempt emission units may be subject to Regulation VIII NSR requirements if replacements/additions occur after rule promulgation.
 Facilities may trigger offsets for their stationary source.
-In addition to trigger offsets, a new emission unit could trigger BACT, an air quality impact analysis (AQIA) and a health risk analysis (HRA).
-Requiring BACT, offsets, an HRA, and/or performing an AQIA (with the associated increment fee) for BUG maintenance and testing that operates less than 250 or 100 hours per year appears excessive. ing 4 - 10 a 8.
-How will the APCD perform their California Environmental Quality Act (CEQA) analys the permit applications? is to 4 - 11 9.
+In addition to triggering offsets, a new emission unit could trigger BACT, an air quality impact analysis (AQIA) and a health risk analysis (HRA).
+Requiring BACT, offsets, an HRA, and/or performing an AQIA (with the associated increment fee) for BUG maintenance and testing that operates less than 20, 50 or 100 hours per year appears excessive.
+4 - 10 8.
+How will the APCD perform their California Environmental Quality Act (CEQA) analysis to the permit applications?
+4 - 11 9.
 Will the APCD provide in the staff report a detailed account of the anticipated fees in this rule revision and how those fees will be applied to the APCD budget?
-In addition, will the APCD provide an explanation of the costs for the health risk analysis, an indication of who c perform the analysis (industry, APCD) and how it will be performed (APCD-approved mode an 4 - 12
+In addition, will the APCD provide an explanation of the costs for the health risk analysis, an indication of who can perform the analysis (industry, APCD) and how it will be performed (APCD-approved models)?
+4 - 12 process are many see (analysis of) and now it will be performed (in of approved mounts).